AlibabaCloudDocs/alikafka/intl.en-US/User guide/Instances/Instances/Are delayed messages supported?.md

 # Are delayed messages supported?

-Like Apache Kafka, Message Queue for Apache Kafka does not support delayed messages.
+No, Message Queue for Apache Kafka does not support delayed messages as Apache Kafka.